 Applicants must have an up-to-date immunization record in compliance with the Public Hospitals Act.
-Completion and submission of this record is required during registration in order to ensure your placement in clinical and field placement facilities.
-Students who do not provide this proof of Registration Requirement may be unable to complete clinical and field placements.
+Completion and submission of this record is required prior to semester 3 in order to ensure your placement in clinical and field placement facilities.
+Students who do not provide proof, will be unable to complete clinic and field placements.

 A Hepatitis B vaccination is required for your own safety.

-- Level HCP CPR and Standard First Aid on admission to the program.
+- Level HCP CPR and Standard First Aid.
 Level HCP CPR must be renewed annually while in the program

 - A completed Clinical Preparedness Permit